Lailloken/Exile-UI/README.md

   - to my knowledge, GGG has never approved any (local) 3rd-party tool

-  - I can't make any claims regarding bans, only that I strictly follow [GGG's guidelines](https://www.pathofexile.com/developer/docs/index#policy): creators can be banned for distributing tools that violate the ToS, so it's in my best interest to follow them
+  - I can't make any claims about whether you'll get banned or not.
+All I can say is that I strictly follow [GGG's guidelines](https://www.pathofexile.com/developer/docs/index#policy): creators can be banned for distributing tools that violate the ToS, so it's in my best interest to follow them

-  - (weak) annecdotal evidence: I have not been banned, nor have I heard of anyone else being banned
+  - (weak) anecdotal evidence: I have not been banned, nor have I heard of anyone else being banned
 </details>
 <br>